 This very energetic breed was initially bred to sniff and dig out game.
 Although a much smaller breed of canines, they love to hunt around objects and through tunnel-like things for hidden treats.

 Sighthounds – Deerhounds, Wolfhounds and Greyhounds.
 This group require less exercise, where a 30-minute walk will suffice, with a couple of sprints during the week.

 Scent hounds – Bloodhounds and Beagles.
 With a requirement for higher exercise and a recommended 60 minutes each day.
 All hound dogs love chasing objects, so try to include this in their activity and play sessions.

 Dalmatian, Bichon Frise, French Bulldog and Poodle.
 Varying exercise levels depend on their breed and energy levels.
 A Poodle, a natural athlete, will require more intensive activities than the Bulldog.

-Please bear in mind that these are finding based on my own experiences as a Dog Walker.
+Please remember that these are findings based on my own experiences as a Dog Walker.
 If you have any doubt about exercising your dog, please consult with your Vet to ask for their advice.

 Below are some related blog posts by Derek chambers, Finchley dog walker